CodySchrank/MTT/README.md

 Comments like `//` are ignored in c# files.
 Comments like `/* */` could cause undefined behavior.

-Tested on Windows 10, macOS Big Sur, and Ubuntu 18.04

-Follows the case and naming conventions of each language.
+Follows the case and naming conventions of each language by default.
+However this behavior can be modified with the options.

 Thanks to natemcmaster [this project](https://github.com/natemcmaster/msbuild-tasks) really helped me out!